luizcgr/either-ts/README.md

 # Documentation

-## Either class
+## Either object

 ### isRight

-Return's true value if the object contains a right value.
+True if the object represents the right part of Either object.

 ```typescript
 const eitherResult = doAnything()